Cardiac PET: Radiopharmaceuticals

 Oxygen-15 (O-15) water is considered the gold standard for non-invasive calculation of myocardial blood flow (MBF), and has high accuracy in detecting significant flow-limiting stenosis in coronary artery disease.
 O-15 water is metabolically inert, freely diffusable and has an extraction fraction from blood to tissue of close to 100%.
 Since O-15 water has no uptake in myocytes, static imaging is of no use and dynamic scanning with kinetic modeling is a requirement.
 Calculation of MBF can be based on both influx and efflux of O-15 water.
-This allows for calculation of the perfusable tissue fraction (PTF) which can be used to automatically correct for partial volume effects, otherwise commoly affecting the quantification.
+This allows for calculation of the perfusable tissue fraction (PTF) which can be used to automatically correct for partial volume effects, otherwise commonly affecting the quantification.
 The half-life of O-15 is 122s which necessitates a nearby cyclotron and has previously limited widespread use of the technique.
 New advances with higher availability of small dedicated cyclotrons and development of bed-side production/injection systems has, however, lead to an increase of O-15 water utilization.
 While the short half-life has its drawbacks, it provides a low radiation dose and (as for Rubidium-82) allows for rest and stress imaging to be performed in the same session.
 A routine protocol can be performed in approximately 30 min.

-The most newly developed tracer for clincial use in myocardial perfusion imaging is Flurine-18 (F-18)-flurpiridaz.
+The most newly developed tracer for clinical use in myocardial perfusion imaging is Flurine-18 (F-18)-flurpiridaz.
 The tracer was approved by the U.S. Food and Drug Administration (FDA) in 2024.
 Flurpiridaz is derived from the pesticide pydidaben and binds to the mithocondrial complex 1 in myocytes.
 F-18-flurpiridaz has high extraction fraction, low positron range, and considerably longer half-life (110 min) compared to the other PET-tracers used in myocardial perfusion imaging.
 The long half-life allows for shipment from production centers to imaging centers without a cyclotron or generator, and can thus potentially allow more widespread use of cardiac PET.